The Normandy has keyboards. I'll be honest. I didn't expect that. Looks like they even work, too.

 "Thank you!
 Thank you."

 "You're welcome, Jeff," EDI continued.
 "But we will need to run a full diagnostic on all engine and shielding systems.
 I see no reason to risk the ship exploding because we failed to perform proper maintenance."
-[Shepard shot a look in my direction.
-I went down to report to the engineers to see if there was anything I could do for them.]

 "I don't know," was EDI's response.